SmoothForge/.github/profile/README.md

 ### Notes

-- Icons are provided in `./assets/` as SVGs.
-You can change sizes directly in Markdown/HTML image tags without losing quality.
+- Icons are provided in `./assets/` as SVGs (hexagonal).
+You can change sizes directly in image tags without losing quality.
 - If any package is moved under the `SmoothForge` org, update the install instructions accordingly.